ROCm/rapids-cmake/README.md

 # ROCm(TM) port of RAPIDS(R) CMake

+***

+**WARNING:** Work in progress

+This repository still needs to be aligned with all its dependers, e.g., `ROCm/RMM-rocm`, in order for it to work  100 % properly.
+When a RAPIDS CMake depender such as `ROCm/RMM-rocm` is fetched via  RAPIDS CMake,  the depender will again fetch the `ROCm/rapids-cmake/<branch>/RAPIDS.cmake` file from a default `<branch>` that is hardcoded into the depender repository.

+This warning will be removed when we are done.

+***

 **NOTE:** For the latest stable [README.md](https://github.com/ROCm/rapids-cmake/blob/main/README.md) ensure you are on the `main` branch.

 ## Overview